robin-ede/langchain-benchmarks/README.md

 ## Repo Structure

 The package is located within [langchain_benchmarks](./langchain_benchmarks/).
-Check out the [docs](https://langchain-ai.github.io/langchain-benchmarks/index.html) for information on how to get starte.
+Check out the [docs](https://langchain-ai.github.io/langchain-benchmarks/index.html) for information on how to get started.

 The other directories are legacy and may be moved in the future.